 Cryptocurrency has taken the world by storm, especially during the last few years.
-The total value of all these digital currencies has swelled to more than $2 trillion, says Bloomberg.
-Of these, Bitcoin is the most popular, worth more than $1 trillion itself, according to CoinMarketCap.com.
+The total value of all these digital currencies has swelled to about $2 trillion, says Bloomberg.
+Of these, Bitcoin is the most popular, worth more than $800 billion itself, according to CoinMarketCap.com.
 Investors have swarmed to this digital gold rush, often with little knowledge and a lot of hope.

 Cryptocurrency’s rapid appreciation has many investors questioning the place of stocks in their portfolios.
 But there are numerous differences between stocks and cryptocurrencies.
 The most important is that a stock is an ownership interest in a business (backed by the company’s assets and cash flow), whereas cryptocurrency in most cases is not backed by anything at all.

 If you’re buying cryptocurrencies, it’s important to understand what you’re purchasing and how they compare to traditional investments such as stocks, which have a solid long-term track record.

 Any savvy investor needs to know exactly what they’re investing in.
 It’s crucial to weigh the risks and rewards of investing, and what will drive the investment’s success.
 If they don’t have this kind of information, they can’t make the calculation.
 In this case, it’s not really investing — it’s much more like gambling.

 Here are the key things investors need to know about stocks and cryptocurrency.